Spirals-Team/powerspy.scala/README.md

 # How to use it?
 powerspy.scala is fully managed by sbt.
-Use examples are provided in the project's wiki.
+More details are available in the project's Wiki.

 # Contributing
 If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request.